amacaluso/Quantum-Single-Layer-Perceptron/README.md

 ## Issues

 For any issues or questions related to the code, open a new git issue or send a mail to antonio.macaluso2@unibo.it

+## Issues

+For any issues or questions related to the code, open a new git issue or send a mail to antonio.macaluso2@unibo.it